Larry Biittner: Chicago Cubs (1976–1980)

 Biittner initially played in a platoon role for the Cubs at first base and left field.
 However, a hand injury at the end of July relegated him to pinch-hitting for the remainder of the 1976 season.
 He rebounded the following year, recording career-highs in plate appearances (532), hits (147), home runs (12), and RBIs (62) to go along with a .298 batting average.
 He also finished ninth in the National League in at bat per strikeout (13.7) and eighth in double plays grounded into (17).

-Biittner made his first and only pitching appearance during a July 4 doubleheader against the Expos, surrendering six earned runs and striking out three in 11/3 innings pitched while being fined $50 for throwing over Del Unser's head.
-He fell a triple short of hitting for the cycle on September 26 of that same year.
+Biittner made his first and only pitching appearance during a July 4 doubleheader against the Expos, surrendering six earned runs while closing out a 19–3 loss.
+He struck out three in 11/3 innings pitched while also giving up three home runs.
+He was also fined $50 for throwing over Del Unser's head.
+He was later asked what his best pitch was, and he jokingly answered, "The home run ball!"[Chicago Tribune, July 5, 1977, p.55 or sec.4 p.1] He fell a triple short of hitting for the cycle on September 26 of that same year.

 Biittner received less playing time over his final three seasons with the Cubs and did not exceed 300 plate appearances in 1979 or 1980.
 He again fell short of the cycle on August 15, 1979, this time missing the feat by a home run.
 He later equalled the franchise record for most pinch hits (46) on October 5 the following year.

 Later years

 Biittner signed with the Cincinnati Reds on January 12, 1981, becoming the first free agent signed by the franchise.
 He was limited to just 42 games that year due to the strike.
-He subsequently hit .310 with two home runs and 24 RBIs before being released at the end of the season.
+In 1982, he hit .310 with two home runs and 24 RBIs before being released at the end of the season.

 Later in December 1982, the Texas Rangers signed Biittner as a free agent.
 He played his final major league game on September 29, 1983, at the age of 37.
 He was ultimately released at the end of the season on October 31, 1983.
 In 1,217 games over 14 seasons, Biittner posted a .273 batting average (861-for-3151) with 310 runs, 29 home runs, 354 RBI, and 236 bases on balls.
 Defensively, he recorded a .985 fielding percentage playing at first base and all three outfield positions.

 Personal life

 Biittner married Ann Janette Cleal in 1968.
 They met when he was a college sophomore and she a high school senior.
 Together, they had two children: Thomas and Robert.
 They divorced in 1989.

-After retiring from professional baseball, Biitner became a commodity trader at the Chicago Mercantile Exchange, and also worked briefly in real estate.
+After retiring from professional baseball, Biitner worked at the Chicago Mercantile Exchange, and also worked briefly in real estate.
 He ultimately returned to his hometown in Iowa in 1990 and farmed with his former brother-in-law.
 He died on January 2, 2022, at the age of 75.
 He suffered from cancer prior to his death.